sandialabs/nSIGHTS/README.md

 The 32-bit version of nSIGHTS requires Windows XP SP2 or newer.
 The 64-bit version of nSIGHTS requires Windows Vistas or newer.

+**We strongly recommended to use the 32-bit installer for all platforms (it works on both 32-bit and 64-bit).** Users have reported issues with the 64-bit installer.

 Documentation
 -------------